svendahlstrand/plugin-bookmarks-shortcode/README.md

 ## Bells and whistles

-* 🎁 Works out of the box – just copy n' paste anywhere.
+* 🎁 Works out of the box – copy n paste anywhere.
 * 🛠 Fully customizable.
 * 📋 TODO: Write more!